Wild Pigs (Sus scrofa)

 Wild pigs (Sus scrofa) are one of the most invasive terrestrial mammals worldwide.
 They are native to Eurasia and parts of North Africa.
 Spread of wild pigs has been primarily through human introduction; they are also expanding through natural dispersal

 Wild pigs have a broad geographic range and can easily adapt and survive in new environments due to their high fecundity (large number of offspring produced), early sexual maturity, varied diet, long lifespans, and highly adaptive nature.
-They are one of the most damaging invasive species in the United States and are becoming an alarming concern for Canadian provinces, especially in the Prairies
+They are one of the most damaging invasive species in the United States and are increasingly concern for Canadian provinces, especially in the Prairies

 General Information

 Wild pigs can be described as any pig that is “outside of a fence” including domestic pigs, Eurasian wild boar, and hybrids of domestic pigs and Eurasian wild boar.
-They range in size from 3.5-5 ft in length and can weigh from 30 to 420 lbs as adults (Ontario)
+They range in size from 3.5-5 ft in length and usually weigh from 30 to 420 lbs as adults (Ontario) but have been recorded weighing over 60 lbs (source and source)

 Female wild pigs are known to be smaller than males, with their size becoming more apparent as the animal ages.